kisslinux/kisslinux.github.io/pages/package-system.md

 ## Build

 The `build` file should contain all of the steps required to patch, configure, build and install the package.
+The file should also be executable.

 The current directory of the script is the source directory of the package, there is no need to `cd` anywhere.
 The script is passed a single argument which points to the directory the package should be installed to (`make DESTDIR="$1" install`).